manuel-serrano/hop-tutorials/pipo/step3/README.md

 *****************************************************************************
 #### Question 4 ####

-To complete the game implementation we have to animate the ball and to handle bouncing against the walls and the pads.
+To complete the game implementation we still have to animate the ball and to handle bouncing against the walls and the pads.

 To animate the ball we will use a JavaScript interval (see [mdn](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setInterval)) that calls a function regularly.
 Each time the function